lpirl/gimp_plugins/README.md

 This rather trivial Plug-in is useful for fast and easy extraction of a lot of non-rectangular parts of images (assign a hotkey ;)).

-The Image will be crpped to the selection, all non-selected pixels will be set transparent and the resulting image will be saved under a random name (UUID) as PNG.
+The Image will be cropped to the **selection**, all pixels not selected will be set transparent and the resulting image will be saved under a random name as PNG.

 You will find the Plug-in in the 'File' menu.